ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Redemption Protocol

-The redemption protocol is a simple challenge-response based authorization protocol between Client and Origin.
-Origins prompt Clients with a token challenge and, if possible, Clients present a valid token for the challenge in response.
+The redemption protocol is an authorization protocol wherein Clients present tokens to Origins for authorization.
+Normally, redemption follows a challenge-response flow, wherein the Origin challenges Clients for a token and, if possible, Clients present a valid token for the challenge in response.
+Alternatively, when configured to do so, Clients may opportunistically present tokens to Origins without a corresponding challenge.

 The context in which an Origin challenges a Client for a token is referred to as the redemption context.
 This context includes all information associated with the redemption event, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.

 The challenge controls the type of token that the Origin will accept for the given resource.
 As described in {{?HTTP-Authentication=I-D.ietf-privacypass-auth-scheme}},